 In Missive, we have a concept called Team Inbox.
 It is a shared inbox made for collaboration and assignment between team members.
 It is useful for teams who want a "triage" step that will clean up messages for all coworkers at once.
 It offers two roles:

 - Members receive notifications for new messages.
-They see conversations listed in the Unassigned mailbox in addition to the team inbox.
+They see conversations listed in the Team Inboxes mailbox in addition to the team inbox.